ShootiePT/ShootiePT/README.md

 </div>

 <div align="center">
-  <a src="https://github.com/ShootiePT/weather-app" target="_blank"> - A project to test and learn more about Single Page Applications (SPAs).
+  <a src="https://github.com/ShootiePT/weather-app" target="_blank"> 🌐 A project to test and learn more about Single Page Applications (SPAs) 🌐
 </div>

 ##